clbx/Cosmic/README.md

 * Kinda cool
 * A good way to learn assembly and how processors work
 * Fun to play with
+* Made by two guys learning as they went along

 #### What isn't Cosmic
 * An optimized, properly designed processor